Correct Misaligned Jaws or Bite Problems

-Issues with bone structure, TMJ disorders, orthodontic issues, sleep apnea, and other conditions can all relate to the alignment of your jaw.
+Issues with bone structure, TMJ disorders, orthodontic issues, and other conditions can all relate to the alignment of your jaw.
 When nonsurgical treatments fail to correct bite problems, jaw surgery can truly change a patient’s life by improving their ability to eat, speak, and breathe comfortably.

 Oral and maxillofacial surgeons like Dr. William Graves, Dr. Paul Wilkinson, and Dr. Luis Gonzalez Aguilar have all undergone years of training to understand the facial structures and how to repair them.
 Our surgical team has years of experience performing oral and facial surgeries of all kinds, and reconstructive jaw surgery is one of our many specialties.

 Having one or more of the following symptoms or conditions may indicate the need for jaw surgery: